Chapter 1: The old life

 The noblemen were very easy to spot, as they were the only customers we had at the time.
 The two men sat on the couches at the back of the restaurant.
 I put on a brave and confident smile as I walked up to them, but my heart was pounding in my chest at the sight of them.

 They were both young and inhumanly handsome.
 Their contrast in appearance only made their intense features stand out more.
 The presence they commanded nearly knocked me off my feet.
-One had blue eyes with sandy blond hair, the other had brown eyes with pitch-black wavy hair.
+One had light blue eyes with sandy blond hair, the other had brown eyes with pitch-black wavy hair.
 The blonde man’s eyes were kind and gentle, while the black-haired man’s eyes were fierce and commanding.
 For a moment I saw my best friend and sister in him.
 They looked nothing alike, but the presence he had was rather similar.

 They both looked at me as I approached.
 “Good evening gentlemen, your tea is ready.
 Please let us know if you need anything else.”
 I told them when I reached their table and placed the tea and cups between them.